peytoncordero/DRI25/creating-simulations.md

     - Digital Fellows’ Python Cheat Sheet:
         description: See the Digital Fellows’ Python Cheat Sheet for handy commands that we cover in this workshop.
         link: https://curriculum.dhinstitutes.org/shortcuts/workshop/python

-goals:
-    - description: 'In this workshop, you will learn to:'
-    - Become familiar with core programming concepts, including classes, functions, and methods.
-    - Create objects with custom attributes.
-    - Understand the interplay between functions in a larger program.

 ---